Map Name: 2025-2026 Garden Valley Continuous School Improvement Plan

 • Students will receive differentiated instruction with research and standards-based curriculum, classroom instruction by highly qualified educators who have high academic and behavioral expectations.

-• Teachers will meet weekly to design common assessments for students.
+• Teachers will meet every other weekly to design common assessments for students.

 • Teachers will provide lessons that align with state standards and specific learning styles.